-Mission statement
+Mission Statement

-The Leadership Department (LEAD) develops a community of scholar-practitioners who transform the power of knowledge into service.
-Its core values include: community, service, integrated life, and human dignity.
+The Department of Leadership (LEAD) develops a community of scholar-practitioners who transform the power of knowledge into service.
+Its core values include community, service, integrated life, and human dignity.

-A scholar-practitioner integrates original empirical investigation with service-oriented leadership, striving for professional excellence grounded in theory and research.
-They form knowledge through experimentation and reflection, in the context of one's personal worldview and core values.
+We believe that a scholar-practitioner is one who integrates original empirical investigation with service-oriented leadership.
+They strive for professional excellence grounded in theory and research and form knowledge through experimentation and reflection, in the context of one's personal worldview and core values.
 A community of scholar-practitioners builds on the contribution of all participants, faculty and students.
-They learn from each other, cultivating a deep commitment to applying knowledge and research into leadership practice.
-As such, our community fosters an environment that values unity of action with diversity of thinking, inquiry and information with creativity, individuality and uniqueness with a profound sense of community and society.
+They learn from each other and, as such, foster an environment that values a unity of action with a diversity of thinking, inquiry and information.
+Thus, innovation, individuality and uniqueness define our community and society.